 10 Most Common Dental Problems Braces Can Correct

 Sometimes our natural teeth need a little help in keeping themselves properly aligned.
-There are, in fact, numerous ways in which teeth can become misaligned or suffer from “malocclusion,” and millions of people will face one or more of these tooth alignment problems at some point in their life.
+There are, in fact, numerous ways in which teeth can become misaligned or suffer from “malocclusion,” and millions of people will face one or more of these tooth alignment problems at some point in their lives.

 Dental braces are the answer to most, if not all, tooth alignment issues of a serious nature.
-An orthodontist can help identify which type of braces might best fit your needs – for example, there are clear braces, same-day braces, Invisalign clear aligners, and more (apart from traditional metal braces) to consider.
+An orthodontist can help identify which type of braces might best fit your needs – for example, there are clear braces, same-day braces, Invisalign® clear aligners, and more (apart from traditional metal braces) to consider.

 But whichever specific type of braces you choose, you will first of all want to better understand the problems that the braces are designed to correct.
 Here are the top 10 dental problems that braces can fix.